Ian Sinclair: Party leader

-In the lead-up to the 1987 election, Sinclair dealt with the "Joh for Canberra" campaign, an ambitious bid by Queensland premier and state National leader Joh Bjelke-Petersen to enter federal politics and become prime minister.
-The campaign "derailed any semblance of non-Labor unity from the beginning of 1987", and resulting in the Coalition splitting.
+In the lead-up to the 1987 election, Sinclair dealt with the "Joh for Canberra" campaign, an ambitious bid by Queensland Joh Bjelke-Petersen, leader of his party's most powerful state branch, to enter federal politics and become prime minister.
+The campaign "derailed any semblance of non-Labor unity from the beginning of 1987", and caused a split in the Coalition.
+Due to an ensuing rash of three-cornered contests, Labor won an increased majority.
 After the election, the Queensland branch continued its efforts to oust Sinclair from the leadership.

 In the late 1980s, Sinclair was drawn into the debate over the levels of Asian immigration to Australia, favouring a reduction in the number of Asians allowed into the country.
 In August 1988, he said:

 "What we are saying is that if there is any risk of an undue build-up of Asians as against others in the community, then you need to control it ...
 I certainly believe, that at the moment we need ... to reduce the number of Asians ...
 We don't want the divisions of South Africa, we don't want the divisions of London.
 We really don't want the colour divisions of the United States."

-A few days later he "toned down his statements" at the request of Howard and denied that he had specifically targeted Asians.
+A few days later, Sinclair "toned down his statements" at the request of Howard and denied that he had specifically targeted Asians.
 The following month, following pressure from Howard, he sacked National Senate leader John Stone from the shadow ministry for making similar comments, "with regret".
 This was seen by many in his party as a capitulation to the Liberals.

 In May 1989, there were simultaneous leadership challenges in both Coalition parties, with Peacock displacing Howard as Liberal leader and Charles Blunt replacing Sinclair.
-The immediate trigger for Sinclair's defeat was dissatisfaction with his conditional support for the Hawke Government's deregulation of the wheat industry.
+The immediate trigger for Sinclair's defeat was dissatisfaction with his conditional support for the Hawke government's deregulation of the wheat industry.
 However, there was also a sense that it was time for a generational change in the party leadership.
 When Blunt lost his seat at the 1990 election, Sinclair made an attempt to regain the NPA leadership, but was defeated by Tim Fischer, and retired to the back bench.
 He was thus the first NPA leader since the formation of the Coalition to have never served as Deputy Prime Minister of Australia.